TiffanyNwanne/TiffanyNwanne/README.md

 ## 🚀 About Me
 🔭 I’m currently working on **Data Cleaning & Exploratory Data Analysis with Python**
 🌱 I’m currently learning **Python, SQL, Tableau**
 🤝 I’m eager to contribute my skills to **teams and organizations seeking data-driven insights**
-💼 I’m looking for **data analyst roles**
 💬 Ask me about **Microsoft Excel, SQL, Tableau, Business decisions, and recommendations**
 📊 I'm passionate about **statistical analysis and turning insights into wonderful visualizations**